English PolicyNorth Ealing Primary School

 • To ensure a regular and effective programme of analysis of short-term planning is in place.

-• To ensure there is regular reviewing and monitoring of children’s individual reading and writing targets.
+• To ensure there is regularly reviewing and monitoring of children’s individual reading and writing targets.

 • To effectively manage the English budget.